geshan/geshan.github.com/posts/2020-10-09-free-productivity-software-increase-efficiency.md

 > If you can’t measure it, you can’t improve it.

-Without any doubts, the same thing applies to your time.
+Without any doubt, the same thing applies to your time.
 If you cannot measure where you spend your time you can never improve and manage it.
 Time is the most scarce resource.
 You could earn back money if you lost it but if time has passed it can’t be gained back.
 So start tracking your time.

 To track your time, I would suggest manual tracking with the Toggl track software.
 Toggl has recently [diversified](https://toggl.com/blog/toggl-rebrand-toggltrack) and rebranded the time tracking as [Toggl Track](https://toggl.com/track/).